isomerpages/gb-assist/pages/solutionrepo/solution300.md

 #### Things to Note
 More than or equal to quipment must meet the following specifications:
-- Automatic cutting of the film at the end of the cycle
-- Rotational speed: 3 rpm to 15 rpm
+- Blade cutting or ultrasonic cutting
+- 2 to 24 portions per product
+- Speed: up to 360 cakes per hour
-- Speed adjustment (optional)
+- Touch panel with memory setup (optional)
-- Integrated weighing system (optional)
+- Easily changed bottom plate (optional)

 Additional criteria:
 - =30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR